hernantz/blog/content/socialism-works-but-doesnt-scale.md

 preached similar ideas at the congregation.
 We put it into practice as volunteers in NGOs.

 We are social animals after all.
-Our brains are wired to leave in small communities/groups/villages, with our kin or people we share a common set of values with or a common past.
+Our brains are wired to live in small communities, groups & villages, with our kin or people we share a common set of values with or a common past.

 Socialism comes very natural to people.
 It is digestible and appealing.